 Local Resilience Tool Kit: All students leave the program with a working "tool kit", parts of which they craft themselves.
 Students carve the handles for their axes, sew the sheaths for their knives, construct a rocket stove, weave a basket, and make a Samii sewing kit of bone.
 With these few tools students can cook, bake, mend, carve, carry, grind, craft, harvest and tend.

 The Solo: Near the end of the semester each student embarks on a two-day wilderness solo.
 Equipped with the skills they have acquired throughout the semester, students will be confident and “at home” in the natural world.
 The solo celebrates all they have learned and achieved.

 The Journal: The student journal is a comprehensive story of the semester experience.
 It contains lessons, poems, technical knowledge, drawings, observations, reflections, notes, etc.

 Sit Spot: This daily practice centers and informs life and learning on the homestead.
-Students sit in a place of their choosing, without journal or phone, and observe the natural world unfold.
-Sitting is a doorway to stillness - it brings modern learners into connection with the world around them.
+Students sit in a place of their choosing, without journal or phone, and observe the natural world unfolding.
+Observation is a doorway to stillness--it brings modern learners into connection with the world around them.